By Kai Lani | WAHA Surf Shop

 Women-Specific Tips

-- Women's surf camps and clinics available
+- Women's surf camps and clinics are available in most major surf destinations

-- Women-specific gear fits better
+- Women-specific gear fits better and performs better for female body types

-- Find a mentor or group to surf with
+- Find a mentor or group to surf with for safety and motivation

 Gear Considerations

-- Boards sized for lighter weight
+- Boards sized for lighter weight and lower center of gravity

 Women's Surf Communities

-- Surf Like a Girl
+- Surf Like a Girl chapters worldwide

-- The Wahine Project
+- The Wahine Project supporting underserved girls through surfing

-- Groundswell Community Project
+- Groundswell Community Project using surfing for empowerment

-- Local women's surf clubs
+- Local women's surf clubs at most popular breaks

 Why It Matters